vinhlh/react-size/README.md

 > Make your code, not your framework the largest part of your app!

-With applications that expecting the highest performance, the size if one of important criteria we have to consider when choosing a framework.
+With applications that expecting the highest performance, the size is one of the important criteria we have to consider when choosing a framework.

 Every KB matters!